Hurricane Heartache: This is What 15 Trillion Gallons of Water Looks Like

 Perez had planned to retire from HPD next year, and was only a few days away from celebrating his 61st birthday.
 He is survived by his wife and an adult son and daughter.

 In speaking of Sgt.
 Perez’s life, Houston Mayor Sylvester Turner summed it up best by sharing how his life was a true testimony of the spirit of Houstonians and those in surrounding areas.

 “Sgt.
 Perez fulfilled his purpose…His mission is complete,” said Mayor Turner.
 “Sgt.
 Perez lost his life because he tried to make it happen.
 He tried to get to his post…That’s the ultimate sacrifice.”

 Sgt.
 Perez died doing what he loved – protecting and serving the community.

 Another hero who lost his life trying to help others during Hurricane Harvey was longtime former Clear Creek High School track and football coach Ruben Jordan.

 Jordan’s family released a statement, indicating that he was last seen helping rescue people from the high flood waters and died as a result of those same flood waters.

 Jordan had just retired from Clear Creek last summer, after serving 34 years as a coach.
 He also owned driving schools in Friendswood and Clear Lake, and grew up in Tyler, Texas, where he was the high school football teammate of legendary Houston Oilers running back Earl Campbell at Tyler John Tyler High School.

 The spirit that both Sgt.
-Perez and Jordan embodied is the same spirit that has been on display by many residents across the Greater Houston area, who have sought to protect and serve their fellow man and woman through acts of kindness, compassion and shared sacrifice.
+Perez and Jordan embodied, is the same spirit that has been on display by many residents across the Greater Houston area.
+These sacrificial individuals have sought to protect and serve their fellow man, and woman, through acts of kindness, compassion and shared sacrifice.